Exposed (UFO): Plot

-Foster's investigation leads him to Commander Edward Straker (Ed Bishop).
+Foster's investigation leads him to Commander Edward Straker.
 Straker agrees to meet Foster at the Harlington-Straker Studios that are used as a cover for the secret SHADO Control base located beneath.
 Straker is in fact testing Foster to see if he is capable of joining SHADO.
 Foster passes the induction and Straker reveals all about the UFO threat that Earth faces, also revealing that both Jackson and Jim's sister are actually SHADO operatives.